KuroeNekoDemon/endeavour_package_reinstall/README.md

 Prerequisites:

 JetBrainsMono nerd font and GE-Proton needs to be in the Downloads folder.
-Link to both here
+Link to both here:

 GE-Proton: https://github.com/GloriousEggroll/proton-ge-custom